eaglezoli/obsidian/10. Bilateral/Research Log.md

 - **Cross Correlation**
 	- Looks good on first look
 	- To do
+		- Correlation with *vessel health*
+		- Correlation with FR & HR
 			- Healthy vs unhealthy
 			- Red vs infrared
 		- Export as table

 - **Mixed Effects Model**